HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Returns NULL if any input is NULL

-Handles collations, returns highest precedent collation of inputs
+Handles collations; returns highest-precedence collation of inputs.

 Limitations of Snowflake CONCAT Function

-Snowflake concat is fully optimized and widely used but there are some limitations worth keeping in mind:
+Snowflake CONCAT is fully optimized and widely used but there are some limitations worth keeping in mind:

 Enter your work email